Contact Us for a Free Consultation 818-781-1570

 • Being unable to ask the victim for advice, and

-• The agony of seeing one's loved one hurt and suffering.
+• The agony of seeing your loved one hurt and suffering.

 Generally, the victim's loved ones will make a loss of consortium claim.
-Because this type of claim is linked to a larger personal injury lawsuit, it will fail if the personal injury suit fails.
+Because this type of claim is linked to a more significant personal injury lawsuit, it will fail if the personal injury suit fails.
 They are inextricably linked in this way.

 In California, only spouses and domestic partners can receive loss consortium compensation.
-To recover this payment, the spouse must show:
+To recover this payment, the spouse must show the following:

 • There was a lawful marriage in place,